James Allen Red Dog: Execution

-Red Dog requested a death sentence and refused to appeal it, as it would violate his warrior's code.
+Red Dog pleaded guilty and requested a death sentence.
+After being sentenced to death in April 1992, he refused to appeal, as it would violate his warrior's code.
 He told a judge he wanted "no appeals or motions for stay of execution".
 Red Dog's family supported his decision not to fight the sentence.
 His relatives said he was going to his death with dignity and was "proud that he's giving in return for what he took: a life".

 Red Dog became the second convict to be executed since Delaware reinstated executions in 1992.
 Steven Brian Pennell, executed in March 1992, was the first; prior to that, none had taken place since 1946.
 Red Dog decried the "festive" atmosphere of the Pennell execution and said he hoped "that my execution will be conducted with more solemnity than a circus act!"

 Edward C. Pankowski Jr., Red Dog's lawyer and a former prosecutor who joined the public defender's office, tried in vain to convince Red Dog to appeal the sentence.
 At the hearing to determine Red Dog's sentence he told Pankowski not to present mitigating evidence.

 The Delaware Superior Court judge rejected motion by lawyers to block his execution.
 His lawyers, who were public defenders, filed a motion asking the court to order psychiatric and psychological tests to determine if he was mentally competent to request execution; Judge Norman A. Barron said that he found "no substantial showing that Red Dog is currently incompetent" and that the court would respect Red Dog's "rationally based wishes".

 Red Dog wrote in court papers in 1992 that he "[wanted] to expedite this for the families", both his and those of his victims.
 The defense attorney said he did not have a trial because he expressed a lot of remorse and wanted to spare the Pennington family the "whole trial stage".

-He was to have received his lethal injection in July 1992, as ordered by Judge Barron, but under Delaware law the death sentence was automatically appealed to the State Supreme Court, so Judge Barron's ruling wasn't upheld until November; the case was rescheduled for March 3.
+He was to have received his lethal injection in July 1992, as ordered by Judge Barron, but under Delaware law the death sentence was automatically appealed to the State Supreme Court, so Judge Barron's ruling was not upheld until November; the case was rescheduled for March 3.

 Red Dog sent for John H. Morsette, 52, a tribal medicine man he said he met almost a decade before at a Native American purification ceremony in Montana.
-Prison officials were initially reluctant to have Morsette inside the chamber, saying only a prison chaplain was allowed there, but they approved it on Thursday.
+Prison officials were initially reluctant to have Morsette inside the chamber, saying only a prison chaplain was allowed there, but they eventually approved it.
 Morsette, also from Poplar, Montana, said he did not remember meeting Red Dog but would come to pray with him to prepare him for the Sioux afterlife.
 He conducted Native American rites over Red Dog for about two minutes and placed a necklace over his head.